LumaTavares/zeppelin-frontend/README.md

 Handle your app's state with Pinia for clean, organized code.

 ## Update Logs

+### Version 2.0.1.1 - [October 30, 2025]

+- Create auth view from Signin, Reset and Signup.
+- Create services and stores.
+- Create template from questions.

 ### Version 2.0.1 - [February 27, 2025]